 For example, designing a Shopify theme requires templates to use Liquid for features that call on backend data.
 Implementing SEO recommendations requires understanding how collections and default canonicals are set.

 Although Shopify is the largest and most well-known hosted eCommerce platform, it’s not as well-known as WordPress or even Magento in some circles.
 The additional unique training represents somewhat of a disadvantage, especially if you are doing RFPs in addition to purchasing the Shopify Plus license.

 Shopify Plus has an extensive network of vetted agencies that they can refer you to after the license purchase.

 There are hundreds of Hosted (SaaS) eCommerce platforms, but very few offer well-regarded enterprise-level service.
 Here are two of Shopify Plus’ competitors.

-While I have experience with both Magento and BigCommerce Enterprise, I don’t have experience with their enterprise level versions.
+While I have experience with Magento, I don’t have experience with their enterprise level versions.
 But here is their information for reference.